ua-reduction/ua-client-hints-crawler/README.md

 - 100k_nyc_all_reqs.csv: Request and response details extracted from the crawl JSONs.
 - 100k_nyc_delegation_df.csv: Information about websites where User-Agent Client Hints are delegated via HTML, obtained from the crawl JSON files.
 - 100k_nyc_leaky_reqs_with_hashes.csv: Request and response details where high-entropy hints are exfiltrated to a remote servers, created by using 100k_nyc_all_reqs.csv and leakDetector code published in this [repo](https://github.com/leaky-forms/leaky-forms/tree/main/leak-detector).
-This leak detection methodology is based on the approach outlined [by Englehardt et al](https://petsymposium.org/2018/files/papers/issue1/paper42-2018-1-source.pdf).
+This leak detection methodology is based on the approach presented by [Englehardt et al.'s work](https://petsymposium.org/2018/files/papers/issue1/paper42-2018-1-source.pdf).
 - site_rank.txt: The ranking details associated with each visited website.
-- tracker_category.json: The category of the domains (exfiltrating or accesing the ua client hints) determined by using [DuckDuckGo's Tracker Radar repository](https://github.com/duckduckgo/tracker-radar/).
+- tracker_category.json: The category of the domains (exfiltrating or accessing the User-Agent Client Hints) determined by using [DuckDuckGo's Tracker Radar dataset](https://github.com/duckduckgo/tracker-radar/).
-- tracker_owner.json: The owner of the domains (exfiltrating or accesing the ua client hints) determined by using [DuckDuckGo's Tracker Radar repository](https://github.com/duckduckgo/tracker-radar/).
+- tracker_owner.json: The owner of the domains (exfiltrating or accesing the User-Agent Client Hints) determined by using [DuckDuckGo's Tracker Radar dataset](https://github.com/duckduckgo/tracker-radar/).
-- 100k_nyc_api_calls.csv: Comprehensive data related to browser APIs, including extracted details like return values and arguments, sourced from the crawl JSON files.
+- 100k_nyc_api_calls.csv: JavaScript calls and property accesses related to User-Agent Client Hints, including function arguments and return values, extracted from the crawl JSON files.
-- 100k_nyc_fp_attempts.csv: Detailed information about the browser APIs only used for browser fingerprinting.
-For the detection of browser fingerprinting we followed heuristics developed by [Iqbal et al](https://arxiv.org/pdf/2008.04480.pdf).
+- 100k_nyc_fp_attempts.csv: Detailed information about fingerprinting attempts, based on applying heuristics developed by [Iqbal et al](https://arxiv.org/pdf/2008.04480.pdf) to the crawl JSON files.
-- category_domains.json: The category of the domains (exfiltrating or accesing the ua client hints) determined by using [DuckDuckGo's Tracker Radar repository](https://github.com/duckduckgo/tracker-radar/).
+- category_domains.json: The category of the domains (exfiltrating or accesing the User-Agent Client Hints) determined by using [DuckDuckGo's Tracker Radar repository](https://github.com/duckduckgo/tracker-radar/).
-- succeeded_hostnames.txt: The list of URLs we succesfully visited.
+- succeeded_hostnames.txt: The list of URLs we succesfully visited during the crawl.

 ### Analysis